Royal Sussex Regiment: New Armies

+Tommies of the 7th (Service) Battalion, Royal Sussex Regiment, and one of the 7.7 cm (770 mm) FK 96 n.A. guns they captured.
+Near Moislains, France, 5 September 1918.

 The 7th (Service) Battalion was formed in September 1914 by men volunteering for Lord Kitchener's New Armies and landed at Boulogne-sur-Mer as part of the 36th Brigade in the 12th (Eastern) Division in June 1915 for service on the Western Front.

 The 8th (Service) Battalion (Pioneers) landed at Boulogne-sur-Mer as part of the 54th Brigade in the 18th (Eastern) Division in July 1915 also for service on the Western Front.

 The 9th (Service) Battalion landed at Boulogne-sur-Mer as part of the 73rd Brigade in the 24th Division in September 1915 also for service on the Western Front.

-The 11th, 12th and 13th (Southdowns) Battalions were all raised in late 1914 as part of the 116th Brigade of the 39th Division.
+The 11th, 12th and 13th (Southdowns) battalions were all raised in late 1914 as part of the 116th Brigade of the 39th Division.
 All three battalions landed at Le Havre, France in March 1916 for service on the Western Front.
 All three battalions took part in the Battle of the Boar's Head in June 1916.
 After a bombardment of the German trenches the 12th and 13th Battalions went over the top (most for the first time) and, under heavy fire, attacked the enemy trenches, bombing and bayoneting their way in.
 The 11th Battalion supplied carrying parties.
 They succeeded in taking the German front line trench, holding it for some four hours, and even briefly took the second line trench for about half an hour, beating off repeated counterattacks, and only withdrew from the shortage of ammunition and mounting casualties.
 In regimental history this is known as The Day Sussex Died.
 Edmund Blunden, a second lieutenant in the 11th Battalion, wrote an excellent account of his experiences in his memoirs, Undertones of War (1928).

 After the war, St George's Chapel, in Chichester Cathedral, was restored and furnished as a memorial to the fallen of the Royal Sussex Regiment.
 It now has all their names recorded on the panels that are attached to the chapel walls.